-Not Achieved At least one of the following is true: Partially Achieved Achieved All the following statements are true: NA#1. for this contributing outcome A#1.
+Not Achieved At least one of the following is true: e: All the following Achieved e following statements are true: NA#1.
+Your clinical coding practices are not compliant with current national clinical coding standards for the ICD-10 and OPCS-4 classifications. for this contributing outcome A#1.
 Your clinical coding practices are compliant with current national clinical coding standards for the ICD-10 and OPCS-4 classifications.